Maikel Garcia Player Props: Royals vs. Guardians

 Maikel Garcia At The Plate

-- Garcia is hitting .266 with nine doubles, a triple, two home runs and 14 walks.
+- Garcia is batting .296 with 10 doubles, a triple, three home runs and 16 walks.

+- Garcia enters this game on a six-game hitting streak.
+Over the course of his last outings, he's hitting .526 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.